phishy/onedrop/README.md

 ### Build: iOS

 * ./build-ios.sh
 * Open XCode, add signing team, and then add background permissions
 * Push it to your phone to test the builds
+* Email: admin@example.com
+* Password: password

 ### Build: Android

 * ./build-android.sh
 * This will generate an APK than you can install on your phone
 * adb install /path/to/app.apk
+* Email: admin@example.com
+* Password: password

 ### Building for Desktop Platform